mohamed-maad/mock-server-recruitment/README.md

 1) Written in Java or Kotlin
 2) Use Spring or Quarkus framework
 3) Communicate with PostgreSQL database
-4) Fork the skeleton repository: https://github.com/mohamed-maad/server-skeleton-recruitment
+4) *Optional:* Clone the skeleton repository: https://github.com/mohamed-maad/server-skeleton-recruitment

 ## System description